graced2739/sep11-freedom-project/entries/entry05.md

   }
 }
 ```
-As you can see, the two Google Sheets started out very plain and there's no button for you to press that'll run the code for you, you'll actually have to go to extensions < app scripts, then run the code manually. <br>
+As you can see, the two Google Sheets started out very plain and there's no button for you to press that'll run the code for you, you had to go to extensions < app scripts, then run the code manually. <br>
 <br>
 Here are the sheets finalized: https://docs.google.com/spreadsheets/d/1u9x8sAYjfahALE2Sx4LzAFeuTPN2YBDw4mKHJAPBQpY/edit#gid=2042991207
-As you can see they are much more colorful thanks to my partner Kimberly, and has buttons that when you click would run the code for you.
+As you can see they are much more colorful thanks to my partner Kimberly, and has buttons that when you click on, would run the code for you.
 There's also an additional 'clear' button for the 'Send Email' sheet which allows the user to delete what they wrote when they made a mistake.
-Along with the new buttons and a addiotnal feature, we also added a note to the Google Sheets to tell the user how to use these tools properly.
+Along with the new buttons and a additional feature, we also added a note to the Google Sheets to tell the user how to use these tools properly.
 The code before and after are mostly the same though. <br>
 Gmail code:
 ```js
 function sendEmail(){